ekmolloy/stamps-tutorial/tutorial.md

 ```
 scp [user-name]@[mbl-server-name]:~/stamps-tutorial/sepp/SEPP-RDP-RUMINO-READS_subset.fasta ~/Desktop
 ```
-Then go to [http://msa.biojs.net](http://msa.biojs.net), click "Use It" followed by the little arrow icon, click "Import" followed by "From file", select file.
+Then go to [http://msa.biojs.net](http://msa.biojs.net), click "Use It" followed by the little arrow icon, click "Import" followed by "From file".

-*Before moving on, consider comparing the read GEQJ1SS112HN8VO to the reference sequence Heliobacterium_modesticaldum_11 by examining the [alignment previously computed from TIPP](tipp/out/TIPP-RDP-CLOSTRIDIA-95-SRR1219742_alignment.fasta.gz)*

 **FINAL NOTE: Small reference alignments and trees are used in this tutorial to save time and make visualization easier; however, the benefits of using SEPP/TIPP are greatest when trees have a large evolutionary diameters -- which is more likely for trees are large.
 New tools for visualizing phylogenetic placements for large trees are on the way courtesy of [Mike Nute](https://publish.illinois.edu/michaelnute/)!**